plusangel/radiationUAV/README.md

 ### Sensors
 Survey about the properties and utilisation of a range of proximity sensors

-* Devantech ultrasonic SRF02
+* Ultrasonic Devantech SRF02
-* PulsedLight LIDAR-lite
+* Laser sensor PulsedLight LIDAR-lite
-* Sharp GP2Y0A02YK0F
+* Infra red Sharp GP2Y0A02YK0F
-* Px4flow
+* Optical flow sensor px4flow smart camera
 * Mapping and proximity application based on Laser sensor

 ### iOS